 Hawaii, the 50th US state, is the most remote island chain on the planet.
 Hawaii has over 120 islands and only seven of the 8 most southerly islands are inhabited and we've hostels on 4 of these islands.
-Oahu, Maui, Big Island and Kauai.
+Why not download our mobile-app to find your perfect hostel in Hawaii on Oahu, Maui, Big Island or Kauai its free!
 Most international flights arrive on Oahu in Honolulu and fly on to the other islands from there.
 Each island has it's own characteristics and traditions so read on to begin your Hawaiian adventure today.

 Hostels on Hawaii's Big IslandHawaii's Big Island has 2 airports in Hilo and Kona.
 You can get from Hilo to the Kona coast by bus but you could also explore Hawaii's "Big" Island by renting your own car.
 Hilo is the main town on the island but still retains a sleepy charm with it's wooden storefronts.
 It's located at the foot of Hawaii's Volcanoes National Park, Hawaii's #1 Tourist Attraction.
 About 35 minutes drive south east of Hilo is Pahoa.
 The Pineapple House is located 10 minutes from Pohoiki, the geothermal hot ponds, world class snorkeling, and the black sand beach of Kehena.
 Kailua Kona is the main hub of the western Kona coast.
 The Kona coast drives takes over 45 minutes stretching from Kailua-Kona to beyond Kealakekua Bay.
 Stop along the way for a dip in the calm and clear waters perfect for snorkeling, diving, and to spot dolphins and sea turtles.